tinuzz/scst-3.x-debian/README.md

 Debian packaging for SCST

 This is an unofficial repository containing Debian packaging for SCST 3.0.x.
-The work was originally done by Fajar A. Nugraha &lt;ubuntu-ppa@fajar.net&gt; for the packages that can be found in this Launchpad PPA, that serves SCST packages for Ubuntu Precise, Trusty and Utopic:
+The work was originally done by Fajar A. Nugraha &lt;ubuntu-ppa at fajar dot net&gt; and I think Adrian Stachowski &lt;ast at marum dot de&gt; before that, for the packages that can be found in this Launchpad PPA, that serves SCST packages for Ubuntu Precise, Trusty and Utopic:

 https://launchpad.net/~scst/+archive/ubuntu/3.0.x/+packages